Knowledge Transfer and Innovation Fund

 Applications will be considered by the Knowledge Transfer Innovation Fund (KTIF) Project Assessment Committee (PAC).
 The remit for the PAC is:

-a) to consider and determine applications for assistance under KTIF, including the level of grant and any conditions to be imposed
+a) to consider and determine applications for funding under KTIF, including the level of grant and any conditions to be imposed

 b) to monitor operation of the Scheme and consider any adjustments needed to achieve its objectives more effectively